InternetOfUs/interaction-protocol-engine/Norms.md

 The next predicates are used to add messages to the logging files of the norm engine.

 - ``wenet_log_trace(Text)``
-  This predicate add a message to the trace log.
+  This predicate adds a message to the trace log.
     * ``Text``  _Input_  string with the trace log message.
 - ``wenet_log_trace(Text,Terms)``
-  This predicate add a message to the trace log with values.
+  This predicate adds a message to the trace log with values.
     * ``Text``  _Input_  string with the trace log message.
     * ``Terms`` _Input_ value to append to the end of the message.
 - ``wenet_log_error(Text)``
-  This predicate add a message to the error log.
+  This predicate adds a message to the error log.
     * ``Text``  _Input_  string with the error log message.
 - ``wenet_log_error(Text,Terms)``
-  This predicate add a message to the error log with values.
+  This predicate adds a message to the error log with values.
     * ``Text``  _Input_  string with the error log message.
     * ``Terms`` _Input_ value to append to the end of the message.
 - ``wenet_log_error(Text,Terms,Error)``
-  This predicate add a message to the error log with an exception.
+  This predicate adds a message to the error log with an exception.
     * ``Text``  _Input_  string with the error log message.
     * ``Terms`` _Input_ value to append to the end of the message.
     * ``Error`` _Input_ exception to append to the end of the message.